he2s/dotnetcore-tracing/README.md

-# Diagnose dotnet apps on PDM3.
+# Diagnose dotnet apps inside running container.

 These files reside in https://github.com/he2s/tracing and the Docker image is also available as dsfnctnl/tracing:<VERSION_TAG>.